OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 sms://compose/to=your.boss@company.com&message=I%20QUIT!&sendImmediately=true
 ```

- When a victim clicks such a link on a mobile device, the vulnerable SMS application will send an SMS message from the target's phone containing attacker-crafted content.
-This could lead to:
+When a victim clicks such a link on a mobile device, a potentially vulnerable SMS application might send an SMS message from the target's phone containing attacker-crafted content.
+This could lead to financial loss, information disclosure, social damage of the victim, to name a few.

-- Financial loss for the victim if messages are sent to premium services.
-- Disclosure of the victim's phone number if messages are sent to predefined addresses that collect phone numbers.
-- Potentially damaging social consequences for the targeted individual depending on the content sent.

  Another application specific example of deep linking is show below: